 - Lessons learned: Anything learned between the time the last report was pulled and now

 - Executive summary: Takeaways from the report and next steps

-Make a note of any benchmarks, such as getting a certain number of followers or having a certain number of views on a video.
-Make note of any of these things as they happen so you can easily spot trends now and down the road.
+Note any benchmarks, such as getting a certain number of followers or having a certain number of views on a video.
+Note these things as they happen so you can easily spot trends now and down the road.

 You should also consider who will be looking at this report and the kinds of data they’ll be looking for.
-While it is possible to adjust your reporting template over time, it may not be possible to get retroactive data for some platforms or data points, so try and cover all of the bases from the start.
+While it is possible to adjust your reporting template over time, getting retroactive data for some platforms or data points may not be possible, so try and cover all of the bases from the start.

 The Presentation and Explanation